Sre26/FunRobo_MP1/README.md

 ### FPK on vis tool
 ___________________________________________________
+(steps for adding equations and connecting to vis tool)

 (video link to FPK)

 ### FVK/RRMC on vis tool
 ___________________________________________________
+(steps for adding equations and connecting to vis tool)

 (video link to FVK/RRMC)

 ### FVK/RRMC on robot
 ___________________________________________________
+(steps for connecting to robot)

 (video link to robot)